AWS 101: How AWS Identity and Access Management (IAM) Works

 Once assigned, a principal user that has been authenticated through IAM can perform actions and access resources.
 These functions are governed by IAM policies that include versions and statements.

-In your IAM policies, you are required to give these employees permission to use Amazon S3, as this does not automatically happen.
+In your IAM policies, you are required to give these employees permission for using Amazon S3, as this does not automatically happen.
 When the admin creates a bucket for employees, they are not given permission to perform other actions on that bucket, which is where IAM policies fill this gap.

 IAM is a powerful tool to increase security “in” the cloud.
 AWS provides this free service with your account, so it’s beneficial to understand its purpose and set it up properly to keep your data safe.
 With increased threats, securing your public cloud is your responsibility, not just that of the provider.